lilypuye/lilypuye.github.io/_posts/2023-03-19-SG-Intro-EN.md

-When applied to actual specular calculations, it is found that **SG** cannot maintain the Shape of the specular lobe very well.
-The Shape of the specular lobe in the direction of the basis function definition can be maintained relatively well, but if the direction is between the angles of several basis functions, the Shape of the specular lobe will be more scattered.
+When applied to actual specular calculations, it is found that **SG** cannot maintain the shape of the specular lobe very well.
+The shape of the specular lobe in the direction of the basis function definition can be maintained relatively well, but if the direction is between the angles of several basis functions, the shape of the specular lobe will be more scattered.

-[The"Order:"1886](https://blog.selfshadow.com/publications/s2015-shading-course/rad/s2015_pbs_rad_slides.pdf) uses **SG** to describe the specular highlights, with each basis function using a set of Lightmaps.
+[The"Order:"1886](https://blog.selfshadow.com/publications/s2015-shading-course/rad/s2015_pbs_rad_slides.pdf) uses **SG** to describe the specular, with each basis function using a set of Lightmaps.
 It seems that the problem of specular deformation is not very obvious.

 ![TheBaseFunc](https://pic2.zhimg.com/v2-2889f6171aaea148cefc26951922cfb5_r.jpg)

-In fact, when it comes to describing diffuse lighting, **SG** is not commonly seen.
-Ambient Cube (also known as HL2) is more popular among artists, with one intensity description for each direction:
+In fact, when it comes to describing diffuse lighting, **SG** is not commonly seen. **Ambient Cube** (also known as **HL2**) is more popular among artists, with one intensity description for each direction:

 ![TheBaseFunc](https://pic3.zhimg.com/v2-5057e73a7e07948809bcd2a6284fccce_r.jpg)

-Degenerated to 2D probably looks like this
+In **2D Cartesian Coordinates**, it probably looks like this when degenerated.

 ![TheBaseFunc](https://pic3.zhimg.com/v2-6520b696924a38a974ab0aebbf9a68f2_b.jpg)

-The function Shape and properties are very similar to **SG** (although the expressions are different)
+The function shape and properties are very similar to **SG** (although the expressions are different)

-Why is Ambient Cube more popular among artists?
+Why is **Ambient Cube** more popular among artists?
 Because it is very easy to understand its physical meaning, and you can adjust it wherever you want.
-Developers who use **SH** basis functions to describe diffuse reflections have encountered such complaints: Why can't the negative y direction be darker?
-It Should be completely black at the bottom!
-But with Ambient Cube, this problem doesn't exist.
+Developers who use **SH** basis functions to describe diffuse reflections have encountered such complaints: Why can't the negative **y** direction be darker?
+It should be completely black at the bottom!
+But with **Ambient Cube**, this problem doesn't exist.
 If you want to make a certain direction pure black, just change the corresponding direction coefficient to 0.

-When comparing the number of coefficients, the commonly used ones are: 2nd order **SH** has 4 coefficients, AmbientCube has 6 coefficients, and 3rd order **SH** has 9 coefficients.
+When comparing the number of coefficients, the commonly used ones are: 2nd order **SH** has 4 coefficients, **Ambient Cube** has 6 coefficients, and 3rd order **SH** has 9 coefficients.

-Reference links:
+## Reference links:

 https://blog.selfshadow.com/publications/s2015-Shading-course/rad/s2015_pbs_rad_slides.pdf
 https://mynameismjp.wordpress.com/2016/10/09/SG-series-part-2-spherical-gaussians-101/